-First, orderers must verify that the county of fiscal responsibility for the beneficiary is the City of New York (66-NYC).
-If the county of responsibility is not 66-NYC, then the orderer must contact the county of responsibility and follow their rules for ordering transportation.
-If an ordering practitioner requests prior authorization via either of the methods described below for a beneficiary whose eligibility is not 66-NYC, any resulting prior authorization will be rejected.
+First, orderers must verify that the county of fiscal responsibility for the enrollee is the City of New York (66-NYC).
+If the county of responsibility is not 66-NYC, then the orderer must contact the appropriate county of responsibility and follow their rules for ordering transportation.
+If an ordering practitioner requests prior authorization via either of the methods described below for an enrollee whose eligibility is not 66-NYC, any resulting prior authorization will be rejected or, if approved, will pay \$0.00.